 ODPS provides MapReduce programming interface.
 User can use Java API to write MapReduce program for processing data in ODPS.
-At present, the MapReduce function is not opened.
-If you want to use this function, you should apply for an invitation code from Aliyun website.
-This section only introduces how to use MapReduce SDK simply.
+Now, the MapReduce function is not opened.
+If you want to use this function, you can apply for an invitation code from Alibaba Cloud website.
+This section only introduces how to use MapReduce SDK.
 For a detailed description of the MapReduce SDK, please refer to official Java Doc.

 MapReduce is a distributed data processing model proposed by Google at first.
 It has drawn a lot of attention and has been applied to all kinds of business scenarios.